josephhilby/HackPlusPlus/docs/component.md

 enable across 16 `Bit` cells, producing a word-sized storage primitive.

 ::: warning Note:
 The remaining hardware described in these docs will quickly grow in complexity.
-To account for this, when prudent, 16-bit words will be translated into hex - denoted with a prefix of `0x` - for brevity.
+To account for this, when prudent, words will be translated from `16-bit` (bin) into `4-nybble` (hex)-called this because two nybbles makes one byte.

 :::